 The laws and regulations that govern our business change rapidly.
-The United States government and the governments of some states and foreign countries have attempted to regulate activities on the Internet.
+For example, the United States government and the governments of some states and foreign countries have attempted to regulate activities on the Internet.
 The following are some of the evolving areas of law that are relevant to our business:

 - Privacy and Security Laws.
 Current and proposed federal, state and foreign privacy and security regulations and other laws restricting the collection, use, security and disclosure of personal information could limit our ability to collect information or use and disclose the information in our databases or derived from other sources to generate revenues.
 It may be costly to implement security or other measures designed to comply with any new legislation.
-For example, the American Recovery and Reinvestment Act of 2009 (the "ARRA") has expanded the application of certain HIPAA privacy and security requirements to apply directly to us as a business associate of our customers. - Encryption Laws.
+For example, the American Recovery and Reinvestment Act of 2009 (ARRA) has expanded the application of certain HIPAA privacy and security requirements to apply directly to us as a business associate of our customers. - Encryption Laws.
 Many copyright owner associations have lobbied the federal government for laws requiring copyrighted materials transmitted over the Internet to be digitally encrypted in order to track rights and prevent unauthorized use of copyrighted materials.
-If these laws are adopted, we may incur substantial costs to comply with these requirements or change the way we do business.

-- Content Regulation.
+If these laws are adopted, we may incur substantial costs to comply with these requirements or change the way we do business. - Content Regulation.
 Both foreign and domestic governments have adopted and proposed laws governing the content of material transmitted over the Internet.
 These include laws relating to obscenity, indecency, libel and defamation.
-We could be liable if content delivered by us violates these regulations. - Information Security Accountability Regulation.
-The ARRA provides that the U.S. Department of Health and Human Services ("HHS") must issue regulations requiring covered entities to report certain security breaches to individuals affected by the breach and, in some cases, to HHS or to the public via website.
-This reporting obligation will apply broadly to breaches involving unsecured protected health information.
+We could be liable if content delivered by us violates these regulations.

+- Information Security Accountability Regulation.
+As required by ARRA, the U.S. Department of Health and Human Services (HHS) published regulations on August 24, 2009, that require us as a business associate of our customers to report certain breaches of unsecured protected health information to our customers, which must in turn notify affected individuals, HHS and, in certain situations involving large breaches, the media.
 Congress has considered bills that would require companies to engage independent third parties to audit the companies' computer information security.
-In addition, we are subject to certain state laws that relate to privacy or the reporting of security breaches that are more restrictive than the requirements of the AARA.
+In addition, we are subject to certain state laws that relate to privacy or the reporting of security breaches that are more restrictive than the requirements of AARA.
 For example, California has enacted legislation requiring disclosure of security breaches involving personal information and medical information.
 We may incur costs to comply with these security requirements.
 Because many of these laws are new and there is little guidance related to many of these laws, it is difficult to estimate the cost of our compliance with these laws.
 If the Company is required to make a public announcement regarding a breach of security or if one of the Company's customers is required to make a public announcement in connection with a breach of security by the Company, the Company's business could be negatively impacted. - Sales and Use Tax.
-Through December 31, 2008, we collected sales, use or other taxes on taxable transactions in all states in which we have employees or have a significant level of sales activity.
+Through December 31, 2009, we collected sales, use or other taxes on taxable transactions in all states in which we have employees or have a significant level of sales activity.
 While HealthStream expects that this approach is appropriate, other states or foreign jurisdictions may seek to impose tax collection obligations on companies like us that engage in online commerce.
 If they do, these obligations could limit the growth of electronic commerce in general and limit our ability to profit from the sale of our services over the Internet.